Low Cost Vet Care

-There are several options to getting low or sometimes even no-cost vet care.
-TSCR has a very large service area and it would be virtually impossible to list all available sources.
+There are several options to getting low-cost, or sometimes even no-cost, vet care.
+TSCR has a very large service area, and it would be virtually impossible to list all available sources.
 Using the following nine suggestions will generally get you great options in your geographic area.
-In the event you find nothing, please email us at Info@TriStateCollieRescue.org.
-In addition to finding lower-cost options, pet insurance is also a great idea for some homes and is even being offered now through some employers as part of their benefits package.
-Each plan is different so check out the details and see if pet insurance may be right for you.
+In addition to finding lower-cost vet care options, pet insurance is also a great idea for some homes and is even being offered now through some employers as part of their benefits package.
+Each plan is different, so make sure to look into the details to see if pet insurance may be the right option for you.

 Local animal welfare organizations, rescue groups, and shelters often offer low-cost vaccinations, spaying, and neutering.
 They also offer other routine care.